MilanKacar/milankacar.github.io/_posts/2024-11-16-blog76_find-the-power-of-k-size-subarrays-I.md

 ---
 layout: post
 title: "#76 🔢 3254.
 Find the Power of K-Size Subarrays I 🧠🚀"
 categories: [LeetCode, Programming]
+difficulty: Medium
+tags: [Array, Sliding Window]
 ---

 Welcome to another exciting blog post! 🚀 In this problem, we're exploring the **power of subarrays**.
 It’s all about finding whether elements are sorted and consecutive while dealing with dynamic arrays of size `k`.
 Along the way, you'll enhance your problem-solving skills and coding mastery!
 Let’s jump into it! 💻🤓